aliciacyoon/slack-bot/README.md

 | command | use |
 | ------- | --- |
-/summertime-houses	| returns harry potter houses, their founders, and a relatedemoji /summertime-magic	 |  gets magic spells from harry potter
+/summertime-houses	| returns harry potter houses, their founders, and a related emoji /summertime-magic	 |  gets magic spells from harry potter
 | /summertime-help | 	Display all available commands |
 /summertime-ping	| Check bot latency